robcowart/synesis_lite_suricata/README.md

 ```
 Logstash takes a little time to start...
 BE PATIENT!

 Logstash setup is now complete.
-If you are receiving data from Filebeat, you should have both `suricata-` and `suricata-stats-` daily indices in Elasticsearch.
+If you are receiving data from Filebeat, you should have both `suricata-` and `suricata_stats-` daily indices in Elasticsearch.

 ## Setting up Kibana
 An API (yet undocumented) is available to import and export Index Patterns.
 The JSON files which contains the Index Pattern configurations are `synlite_suricata.index_pattern.json` and `synlite_suricata_stats.index_pattern.json`.
 To setup the Index Patterns run the following commands: